ningke/tasksched/README.md

 The key difficulty is that when inserting a new task, all tasks that follows the newly inserted task must have their completion time (and overtime) updated.
 That is the part that causes the O(n^2) behavior.
-It turns out that there is a data structure to do this efficiently, it is called a Binary Indexed Tree [http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=binaryIndexedTrees].
+It turns out that there is a data structure to do this efficiently, it is called a [Binary Indexed Tree](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=binaryIndexedTrees).
 Secondly, we also need to keep track of the max overtime for three ranges, the tasks before the new tasks, the new task itself, and tasks after the new task.
-This problem is known as the "range-minimum-query" and a data structure called Segment Tree is used to do it. [http://wcipeg.com/wiki/Segment_tree].
+This problem is known as the "range-minimum-query" and a data structure called [Segment Tree](http://wcipeg.com/wiki/Segment_tree).

 Files:
 ------

-tasksched.py:              Naive implemention that sorts data every round tasksched_fast.py:         Fast implemention using Binary Indexed Tree and Segment Tree. tasksched_hackrank.py:     Optimized Python (Removed small functions and lambdas) tasksched_tester.py:       Generates test cases bitree.py:                 Binary Indexed Tree segtree.py:                Segment Tree
+tasksched.py:              Naive implemention that sorts data every round.

+tasksched_fast.py:         Fast implemention using Binary Indexed Tree and Segment Tree.

+tasksched_hackrank.py:     Optimized Python (Removed small functions and lambdas).

+tasksched_tester.py:       Generates test cases.

+bitree.py:                 Binary Indexed Tree.

+segtree.py:                Segment Tree.